Top 6 Do’s and Don’ts for Tax-Free Weekend Marketing

-- Remember that it’s important to prepare sooner rather than later.
-This will not only mean you’re ready to roll out your marketing at the most effective time, but allows you to build risk management into your strategy so you can adjust your plans if needed.
+- Remember it’s important to prepare sooner rather than later.
+This will not only mean you’re ready to roll out your marketing strategies at the most effective time, but also builds risk management into your strategy so you can adjust your plans if needed.

-- Some states condense the Back-to-School, Energy Star and disaster preparedness tax holidays together.
+- Some states condense back-to-school, disaster preparedness and ENERGY STAR tax holidays together.
 Virginia, for example, has all three types of tax holidays combined to run over a single weekend.

 - Other states separate them, but their dates aren’t all that far apart.
-For instance, Georgia’s Back-to-School tax holiday runs at the end of July, while its disaster-preparedness holiday runs on the last weekend of September.
+For instance, Georgia’s back-to-school tax holiday runs at the end of July, while its disaster-preparedness holiday runs the last weekend of September.
 Prepare for the second event while you’re still running deals for the first.

-- These tips should be used in conjunction with the data you have about your customers.
-If you don’t see a lot of Back-to-School shoppers, you can gear your marketing most toward the disaster preparedness concerns or green tech.
+- These tips should be used in conjunction with data you have about your customers.
+If you don’t see a lot of back-to-school shoppers, you can gear your marketing strategies toward disaster preparedness or green tech.